RyanJulyan/Flask-BDA/README.md

 * Download and install Python (https://www.python.org/downloads/) if you do not already have it installed.
     * Ensure pip is installed (pip should be installed already because it comes with the latest versions of python) in case it is not, please install it from here: https://pip.pypa.io/en/stable/installing/

-## Install the local python virual Environment
+## Install the local python virual environment package from pip `virtualenv`

 ### Windows
 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box